Leitra: About the Leitra velomobile

 For fair weather use the fairing can be removed in moments by means of a toe-activated snap coupling.
 The two luggage compartments can also be removed quickly without tools.

 The Leitra was approved by the Danish authorities for general use after systematic tests in 1982.
 Approval was given on the condition that the cyclist must be able to give unhindered arm signals for turning and stopping.
 This explains the characteristic open design of the fairing with soft fabric on both sides.
 The design of the built-in rearview mirror on top of the fairing was also approved by the Danish authorities.

 The first Leitra was built in 1980.
 Since 1982 it has successfully participated in many tough rallies in Europe, such as Trondheim - Oslo (1983) and Paris-Brest-Paris (1987).
 It has proven to be a real practical vehicle for long-distance touring.
 Several million kilometers have been covered without personal injuries.

-As of 2015, approximately 260 Leitras have been produced.
-Production is on an order-by-order basis, as each Leitra is built for a specific customer, and has currently slowed to about one Leitra per year, but renovation and repairs continue on velomobiles that make their way back to the company's workshop in Herlev – a suburb of Copenhagen.

-In 2013 development began of the Leitra Wildcat – a detachable fairing designed to fit most any kind of recumbent trike.
+In 2013 development began on the Leitra Wildcat – a detachable fairing designed to fit most any kind of recumbent trike.
 Currently the Steintrike Nomad, Terratrike, TW Bent, and Leitra Sport have all been adapted to use the Wildcat fairing.

+As of 2015, approximately 260 Leitras had been produced.
+Production was on an order-by-order basis, as each Leitra was built for a specific customer.
+By this time production had slowed to about one Leitra per year, but renovation and repairs continued on velomobiles that make their way back to the company's second workshop in Herlev – a suburb of Copenhagen.

+As of summer 2025, the current Leitra workshop in Skovlunde, Denmark - just west of Copenhagen on the site of an historical blacksmith's workshop from the 1850's - offers spare parts and minor repairs with accommodation for visiting velomobile-, recumbent- and cycling-riders who come from far away.
+No new Leitras or Leitra Wildcat fairings are expected to be produced at this time.